-There are many ways which Megaventory can support tracking damaged / faulty / waste / used / demonstration products.
+There are many ways in which Megaventory can support tracking damaged / faulty / waste / used / demonstration products.
 One should follow an approach after consulting with an accountant.
 Here are a few suggestions - we're using damaged as an example but the methods apply to the other cases:

-- Transform goods from a non-damaged product code to a damaged product code.
-An individual Bill of Materials is necessary for each product code and each related Work Order 'creates' the respective damaged good.
+Transform goods from a non-damaged product code to a damaged product code.
+An individual Bill of Materials is necessary for each product code and each related Production Order 'creates' the respective damaged good.
 This approach combines the benefits of the above and also provides the benefit of having separate product codes for damaged and non-damaged goods which is useful for reports and more complete stock keeping.
-It also allows the process of converting goods to damaged to be associated with a corresponding cost (within the appropriate Work Order).
+It also allows the process of converting goods to damaged to be associated with a corresponding cost (within the appropriate Production Order).
 This is the most complete solution which also has the most overhead.

 In some cases, it is also possible to combine some of the above suggestions (e.g. have both an inventory location and manufacture products from 'working' to 'damaged').

-The final choice depends on the attributes which need to be tracked (stock levels, value, both), whether damaged goods are mean to be repaired and return from the dump pile, who receives these types of goods, how detailed a tracking you need to have of the goods while they are in the damaged pile, etc.
+The final choice depends on the attributes which need to be tracked (stock levels, value, both), whether damaged goods are mean to be repaired and return from the dump pile, who receives these types of goods, how detailed tracking you need to have of the goods while they are in the damaged pile, etc.